citizen-ess/functional-democracy/README.md

 ---

 **Intro:**
 What follows is a proposal for a political system called, Functional Democracy.
-It is a modification of the current U.S. political system that breaks the legislative branch into more granular legislative domains instead of the usual electoral changes (ranked choice voting, open primaries, etc.)
+It is a modification of the current U.S. political system that breaks the legislative branch into more granular legislative domains.

 ---